 Information on excess compensation in other states plans is being gathered by the Washington State Institute for Public Policy (WSIPP) as part of a statutorily mandated pension study.
-WSIPP will be reporting the results of their study to the Legislature in December and will be available to the LEOFF Plan 2 Retirement Board and the SCPP.
+WSIPP will be reporting the results of their study to the LEOFF Plan 2 Retirement Board at the December meeting.